Automotive industry in Croatia: History

 Between and after the two World Wars, a number of automotive companies and manufacturing plants emerged: Tvornica motora Zagreb (TMZ) and Tvornica Autobusa Zagreb (TAZ), both based in Zagreb.

 Tvornica Autobusa Zagreb started producing buses and trucks in 1930.
 In 1980, the factory employed 1,200 people and produced an average of 500–600 vehicles (up to 900) yearly.
 Buses were exported to China, Finland, Egypt and other countries.
 The company also produced motorcycles until it went defunct in 2000.
 Other companies, such as Đuro Đaković have been producing military vehicles, such as M-95 Degman tank and LOV-1 armored vehicle.
 The company also manufactured Patria AMV vehicles under license.
 Rijeka-based vehicle manufacturer Torpedo produced military trucks, used in Croatian War of Independence during the 90s.

 In 1992 and 1994 two companies, Zlatko and Kwadi both created a single car each.
 Zlatko's prototype: the Kosmopolit in 1994 was damaged during shipping and was abandoned.
-The 1992 Kwađi CR3 however is thought to be owned by Tomislav Sekulić who has looked after the car for the previous thirty years.
-The Kwađi CR3 is considered to be the first Croatian car in the countries history.
-(Tvornica Autobusa Zagreb producing the first automobiles).
+The Kwađi CR3 is considered to be the first Croatian car.
 Restaurant and brewery owner IPIM d.o.o. launched a truck based on the Kia K2700 in 2003.
-Designed for promotional purposes, the vehicle featured a retro-styled, stainless steel body and a 2.7 liter engine producing 80 horsepower.
-It retailed for €42,500 and was mainly exported to other European countries.

 Croatia produced its first electric city concept car DOK-ING Loox in 2012.
-The first car was sold to the Zagreb Faculty of Engineering.
-In 2015, the company produced two electric buses for the city of Koprivnica as part of the project Civitas Dyn@mo.
+In 2013, Croatian bus manufacturer CROBUS signed a deal to produce and export 2,000 buses to Iraq, with the first buses delivered in the same year.
+The first DOK-ING car was sold to the Zagreb Faculty of Engineering.
+In 2015, the company produced two electric buses for the city of Koprivnica.
 In the following years, the company began producing a variety of electric vehicles such as communal vehicles, buses, mopeds and bikes for foreign markets.

-In 2013, Croatian bus manufacturer CROBUS signed a 2.1 billion Croatian kuna deal to produce and export 2,000 buses to Iraq, with the first buses delivered in the same year.